sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 # Files Included:

 All the files used for the creation and execution of this project can be found in the repository.
-1. The PDF Reports
+1. *The PDF Reports*
-2. The Text Files
+- 2024_Wolf Yellowstone.pdf (Yellowstone Data)
+- GreyWolfOregon.pdf (Oregon Data)
+- Gray Wolf Pop.pdf (USA Data)
+3. *The Text Files*
+- graywolf.txt (USA text)
+- oregon.txt (Oregon text)
+- yellowstone.txt (Yellowstone text)
-3. My Python Notebooks showing the work and outcome, confirming my process and conclusions.
+4. *My Python Notebooks showing the work and outcome, confirming my process and conclusions.*
+- GreyWolfOregon.ipynb (Oregon Notebook)
+- GrayWolfYellowstone.ipynb (Yellowstone Notebook)
+- GrayWolfUSA.ipynb (USA Notebook)